 Bonfire allows you to display which Vendor was awarded a contract under a project.
 An Award Notice can be only internal to users within the organization, or it can be made public.
 This article focuses on making a Public Award Notice.

 NOTE: The Public Award Notice feature is turned off by default.
-Please contact Support@GoBonfire.com to have this functionality enabled for your portal.
+Please contact the Bonfire Support team to have this functionality enabled for your portal.

 You can watch the video below for how to publicly award a vendor through Bonfire:

 Once your project is marked as Completed you will see a prompt reminding you to award a Vendor (see What happens when I mark a Project as Completed?):

 To award a Vendor, navigate to and click on the Submissions heading to expand it.

 In this example below we are about to award the Vendor called ABZ Tech by clicking on the corresponding Actions button and selecting Award: